wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-customer-intelligence/includes/4-configure-churn-model.md

 In this task, you'll set up the **operationaldata** data source for ingesting data into Dynamics 365 Customer Insights.

-1. Using an In-Private or Incognito window, navigate to [Customer Insights](https://home.ci.ai.dynamics.com/).
+1. Using an InPrivate or Incognito window, navigate to [Customer Insights](https://home.ci.ai.dynamics.com/).

 1. Select the environment from the top right **Environment** drop-down.